inUtil-Labs/inutil-labs.github.io/legal.md

 This Privacy Policy describes how your personal information is collected, used, or shared when you visit {{ site.title }} (the “Site”), or you make use of any of the services listed.

-Effective on December 9th, 2019, this Policy applies to inUtil Labs, LLC and its affiliated entities (collectively, "inUtil Labs' or "we" or "us' or "our.")
-Headquarters for inUtil Labs is located at Delaware, US.
+Effective on December 9th, 2019, this Policy applies to inUtil Labs, EIN 38-4250967, and its affiliated entities (collectively, "inUtil Labs' or "we" or "us' or "our").
+Headquarters for inUtil Labs is located at 651 N Broad St Suite 201, Middletown, DE 19709 United States

 **PERSONAL INFORMATION WE COLLECT**